Donate NowDonate Now

 Scalable Vision

-Does the idea have the potential to grow, influence other work, or inspire something bigger?
+Does the idea have potential to grow, influence, or inspire further work?

 Values Alignment